resoursea/api/README.md

 ### ID

-The ID will be injected in every Resource if it's parent is a slice of the Resource itself.
+The `api.ID` dependency will be injected in Resource's methods that it's parent is a slice of the Resource itself.
 For instance:

 ~~~ go
 package main